Issue

 2. Define the right output format

-to form the desired text.
+and you can use format to form the desired text.
 This looks like it:

 String output = dateTime.format(DateTimeFormatter.ofPattern("h:mm a, d MMMM uuuu", Locale.UK));